 Consolidation Therapy

-• Itraconazole 200 mg PO twice daily for 10 weeks (AI), followed by chronic maintenance therapy
+• Voriconazole 200 mg PO every 12 hours for 10 weeks (BII), followed by chronic maintenance therapy

 Chronic Maintenance Therapy

-• Itraconazole should be used (AII).
-Chronic maintenance therapy with voriconazole has not been studied.
+• Itraconazole should be used (AI).
+Optimal dose of voriconazole for maintenance therapy has not been studied.

 Itraconazole is not recommended as induction therapy for talaromycosis (AI).

-ART can be initiated as early as 1 week after initiation of treatment for talaromycosis (BIII).
+ART should be initiated as early as 1 week after initiation of treatment for talaromycosis (AII).

 Itraconazole and voriconazole may have significant interactions with certain ARV agents.
 These interactions are complex and can be bidirectional.
 Refer to Drug–Drug Interactions in the Adult and Adolescent Antiretroviral Guidelines for dosage recommendations.